To apply for CAPS you and your health professional must complete some forms and reports.

 You may need to provide extra documents.
-When you fill in the form it will tell you what these are.
+When you fill in the form it'll tell you what these are.

-This is a copy that an authorised witness has signed as a true and correct copy of the original document.
+This is where an authorised witness has signed as a true and correct copy of the original document.
 It can’t be a copy of a certified copy.

 Submit your application